jenkinsci/plugin-installation-manager-tool/README.md

 #### Examples
-If an url is included, then a placeholder should be included for the version.
+If a url is included, then a placeholder should be included for the version.
 Examples of plugin inputs:

 * `github-branch-source` - will download the latest version
 * `github-branch-source:latest` - will download the latest version